ffund/tcp-ip-essentials/lab3/3-arp-route.md

 to send an ICMP echo request to juliet.

-After the reponse is returned, stop the `tcpdump` and play it back with
+After the reponse is returned, save the `ping` output for your lab report.
+Then, stop the `tcpdump` and play it back with

 ```
 tcpdump -enX -r $(hostname -s)-direct-resolve-arp.pcap